cfagan88/nc-news/README.md

 ## Project Summary

+NC News is my first solo project at Northcoders, bringing together my knowledge of back-end programming so far!

-This app enables you to search through a PostgreSQL database of news articles, topics, authors and associated comments.
+This API enables you to search through a PostgreSQL database of news articles, topics, authors and associated comments.
 Functionality includes (please seen "endpoints.json" for a detailed list):

 - Requesting all articles, topics or users
 - Requesting individual articles by id